This section provides diagram examples for the following market data event scenarios:

 - Electronic volume (for instruments that have traded or participated in the match as a leg).

-- Real book, if any orders remain on the book.
+- Customer order book, if any orders remain on the book.

 - Highest trade, Lowest trade, Indicative Opening (if available).